lorikrell/gamerchic/docs/w-o-d/domain-rules.md

 * Do not bring blood dolls when visiting.
 You may have far better feasting options.
 Gifts of blood may be welcomed.
 * Dress code enforced at all times.
 You may have a fine bar or restaurant requiring suit and tie and fancy dress.

+You may also consider your faction's/baron's/prince's/and so on traditions, rules, and laws when defining your rules.
+It never hurts to be aware if you allow something normally considered a breach by the powers that be.
+For example, the Camarilla tend to outlaw the killing of another of your kind, safeguarding the right of destruction to the Prince/elders.

 import styles from './vamp.module.scss';